lanternetwork/LootAura/docs/email.md

 **Note:**
 - Cron jobs run only when configured in your scheduler (Vercel Cron, external service, etc.)
 - Locally, you should use the scripts under `scripts/` to debug jobs
-- The cron endpoints are production-ready and can be wired to any scheduler that supports HTTP POST requests with custom headers
+- The cron endpoints are production-ready and can be wired to any scheduler that supports HTTP GET/POST requests with Bearer token authentication
+- Vercel automatically picks up cron jobs from `vercel.json` after deployment

 ## Future Enhancements